|Country Number (27)||1968?||FIRST, SECOND and THIRD WAVE|

 Fate of the Prints?

-Jordan was the next Arabic country in the Middle East to air Doctor Who (from mid-1969).
-It is possible that Saudi Arabia sent its prints of the Hartnell stories to Jordan (which was not a client of TIE Ltd).
+Jordan was the next Arabic country in the Middle East to purchase Doctor Who (from mid-1969).
+Depending when the regional screenings concluded, it is possible that Saudi Arabia sent its prints of the Hartnell stories to Jordan.

 Nine or so years after the William Hartnell Doctor featured on Saudi TV screens, the good Doctor returned in 1977 – now played by Jon Pertwee.